Dor-Tumarkin/Browserat/README.md

 * That the victim browser can access the Browserat server, either directly or via a web-proxy

 # Acks
-Thanks to Oren Ofer and Roy Haroush for helping with the concept, code and testing on the original POC.
+Thanks to Oren Ofer and Roy Haroush for helping with the concept and testing on the original POC.